nextflow-io/nextflow/docs/config.rst

 ================== ================

-Read :ref:`singularity-page` page to lean more how use Singularity containers with Nextflow.
+Read :ref:`singularity-page` page to learn more how use Singularity containers with Nextflow.

 .. _config-podman: